gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 # Section 1: Welcome and Setting Up

 Thanks so much for joining today!
-During this presentation, we will be discussing event driven architecture and showing examples of different design patterns.
+During this lab, you will learn about event driven architecture and be shown examples of different design patterns.
 The goal of today is to demonstrate how event-driven systems behave in different scenarios.

 ## Goals

 This lab is meant to introduce you to different design patterns in event-driven architecture.
 Each section implements a different pattern, building on previous sections.

-To start, we will set up our lab environment and look at what has been provided for us!
-Also, if you have not already done so, go ahead and prepare for the workshop by downloading Docker Desktop [here](https://www.docker.com/products/docker-desktop/).
+To start, we will dig into our lab environment and discuss what has been provided for us!

 ## Lab Guide and Conventions

 ### Layout

 There will be five total sections of the lab, the first being this one for set up.
 Each section will focus on one or two aspects of event-driven architecture.
 There will be some interactive content on the left-hand side and text, images, or code snippets on the right.
-Feel free to read as we go or follow along!
+The text on the right-hand side will walk you through the interactive content on the left.

 ### Navigation